Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 05.23.12 UTC
+- WIB: Selasa, 17 September 2024 06.20.44 UTC
-- WITA: Selasa, 17 September 2024 06.23.12 UTC
+- WITA: Selasa, 17 September 2024 07.20.44 UTC
-- WIT: Selasa, 17 September 2024 07.23.12 UTC
+- WIT: Selasa, 17 September 2024 08.20.44 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude